SunkenSplash/Reacts-Information/privacy_policy.md

 # Privacy Policy for Reacts

-## SunkenSplashGaming#4953 operates Reacts, which provides the SERVICE.
+## SunkenSplash operates Reacts, which provides the SERVICE.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information for anyone using the Service, Reacts.
+This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information for anyone using the Service, Reacts.

 If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect is solely used for operation of the Service directly for the User.
 We will not use or share your information with anyone except as described in this Privacy Policy.